Annapurna Base Camp Trek 7 Days

 With a maximum elevation of 4,130 meters, the ABC Trek offers not only panoramic views but also an incredible sense of achievement.
 This incredible journey to the base camp of the world's tenth-highest mountain through traditional human settlements, allows you to witness the authentic beauty of this Himalayan nation.

-People, Culture, and Culinary Delights of the 7 day Annapurna Base Camp Trek:
+People, Culture, and Culinary Delights of the 7-day ABC Trek:

 During the ABC trek, you can explore Buddhist monasteries and Hindu temples as well, and this is where you can directly engage with the friendly residents of traditional villages.

-The flavors of the Annapurna Base Camp Trek mirror that of Pokhara, or you can say most households of Pokhara are filled with flavors of the Annapurna Region.
+The flavors of the Nepal Annapurna Base Camp Trek mirror that of Pokhara, or you can say most households of Pokhara are filled with flavors of the Annapurna Region.
+The staple dish is Dal Bhat, accompanied by vegetables, pickles, ghee, and milk.
+You can experience authentic Nepali meals, such as Dhindo and Thakali Set, during your 7-day ABC Trek.

 However, being a popular tourist destination, you can also enjoy Western dishes like Pizza, Fried rice, Noodles, Soups, and more during the ABC trek.
 Moreover, Chapatis/rotis, momos, and Tibetan Bread (served with honey or butter) are also popular choices among trekkers.
+As for hot drinks in the cold mountain regions, you can find Tea, Coffee, Herbal tea, and Hot chocolate in the lower regions of the trek.

 The story behind the Name Annapurna:

-It may be hard to believe but the Annapurna base camp trek was a pilgrimage trek a long time ago.
+It may be hard to believe but the Nepal Annapurna base camp trek was a pilgrimage trek a long time ago.
 This trek leads into the Annapurna Sanctuary, a holy place for the Hindus and Buddhists.
 Pilgrims used to trek through the sanctuary to offer their thanks and receive their blessing from the Annapurna Mata.

 The Annapurna Mata is a form of the goddess Parvati, where “Anna” means Food and “Purna” means filled, representing that she is the goddess of food and nourishment.
 Annapurna can be roughly translated as filled with food or nourished with food.

-A simple fact is that most of the agricultural fields and lands located at lower elevations depend on the streams from the Annapurna range as their source of water.
+A simple fact is that most of the agricultural fields and lands located at lower elevations depend on the streams from the Annapurna range as their source of irrigation.
 This also shows why Annapurna is known as the provider of food and nourishment.

-Expedition History:
+Mt.
+Annapurna Expedition History:

 Annapurna I is known as one of the most deadly peaks in the world, however, it was the first peak over 8,000 m | 26,200 ft to be climbed.
-The French Annapurna expedition led by Maurice Herzog reached the Annapurna I summit on 3 June 1950.
+The French Annapurna expedition led by Maurice Herzog reached the Annapurna I summit on the 3rd of June, 1950.

-The first climb was from the northern side/ northern Annapurna base camp, but we could only imagine how they achieved such a feat without supplemental oxygen.
+The first climb was from the northern side/northern Annapurna base camp, but we could only imagine how they achieved such a feat without supplemental oxygen.

 Subsequently, in 1970 the British expedition led by Chris Bonington was the first one to climb the Annapurna I from the south face.
 Don Whillans is known to be the first one to reach the summit from the south Annapurna base camp, widely known as the Annapurna base camp today.